 Your Credit Score: What it means

-Credit scores only assess the information in your credit reports.
-They don't take into account your income, savings, down payment amount, or personal factors like gender, race, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as dirty a word when FICO scores were first invented as it is in the present day.
-Credit scoring was developed to assess willingness to repay the loan without considering any other personal factors.
+Your credit score is a direct result of your repayment history.
+They never consider your income, savings, down payment amount, or factors like sex race, national origin or marital status.
+These scores were invented specifically for this reason.
+"Profiling" was as dirty a word when FICO scores were invented as it is today.
+Credit scoring was invented as a way to consider solely what was relevant to a borrower's willingness to repay the lender.

-Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
-Your score is calculated wtih both positive and negative information in your credit report.
+Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
+Your score is calculated from the good and the bad of your credit report.
 Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is sufficient information in your report to assign an accurate score.
-Should you not meet the criteria for getting a credit score, you might need to work on your credit history prior to applying for a mortgage.
+For the agencies to calculate a credit score, borrowers must have an active credit account with six months of payment history.
+This payment history ensures that there is enough information in your credit to calculate an accurate score.
+If you don't meet the minimum criteria for getting a credit score, you might need to work on your credit history prior to applying for a mortgage.

 At Reliance Mortgage Service, Inc, we answer questions about Credit reports every day.
-Call us at 562 320-0510.
+Give us a call at 562 320-0510.